 Although there are a lot of benefits, hybrid classes are not perfect for everyone.
 They require strong time management skills and can be tough to fit into a schedule if your in-class time is just once a week.
 Here are some other things to consider before enrolling in a hybrid class.

 Time management is just as important to hybrid classes as it is with courses that are taught 100% online.
-You will need to set aside at least an equivalent amount of time to your face-to-face sessions to complete the online components in order to keep up and be prepared.
+Plan to set aside at least an equivalent amount of time for your face-to-face sessions to complete the online components.
 If you have trouble setting a schedule that allows you to get everything done or you’re a master procrastinator, think hard about if hybrid classes are right for you.